Zaltarba/blog/_posts/2024-06-22-IntroPairsTrading.md

 ![Figure 1](/blog/images/IPT_spurious_pvalues.png)

-As you can see, despite have two unrelated random walk we get an significant relationship most of the time.
+As you can see, despite having two unrelated random walks, we get a significant relationship most of the time.

-So to resume, cointegration could a great tool, allowing us to compute the hedge ratio.
-But one has to ensure the hypothesis of cointegration are meet, meaning hypothesis testing on the stationnarity of the residual is required in order to use it.
-That's where the cointegration's best friend comes into play: the **stationarity test**.
+To summarize, cointegration could be a great tool, allowing us to compute the hedge ratio.
+However, one must ensure the hypothesis of cointegration is met, meaning hypothesis testing on the stationarity of the residuals is required in order to use it.
+That's where cointegration's best friend comes into play: the **stationarity test**.

-Several stationarity test exist.
-They can be used in tandem or just on their one.
-The two main ones are the KPSS and the ADF test.
-They allow us to test is a serie is likely to be stationnary or not.
+Several stationarity tests exist.
+They can be used in tandem or on their own.
+The two main ones are the KPSS and the ADF tests.
+They allow us to test if a series is likely to be stationary or not.
+I would advise again to read [Time series Analysis](https://civil.colorado.edu/~balajir/CVEN6833/lectures/wwts-book.pdf) if you are looking to go into the maths.

+If say you suceed to find two stock which cointegrated prices, you are then able to construct a stationanry portfolio longing one share of stock A and shorting \rhau share of stock B. You can then can exploid the mean reversion properties of a stationnary process.
+Meaning, you will short this portfolio when it is bellow its long term mean and short it when its above its long term mean (you actually can greatly improve from this but again, we keep it simple for now).

-When people used those two tools it was in the folowing order :
+When people use these two tools, the process is typically as follows:

-    - Compute the linear regression
+  1. Compute the linear regression
-    - Realize a stationnarity test on the residuals
+  2. Perform a stationarity test on the residuals
-    - If they are stationary, use the linear regression coefficients to get the hedge ratio
+  3. If the residuals are stationary, use the linear regression coefficients to get the hedge ratio
-    - Get your market neutral portfolio
+  4. Obtain your market-neutral portfolio
-    - Create entry and exit thresholds to trade on low / mid frequency
+  5. Create entry and exit thresholds to trade on low/mid-frequency

-This approach is explained by Gatev et al in [Pairs Trading: Performance of a Relative Value Arbitrage Rule](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=141615)
+This approach is explained by Gatev et al. in [Pairs Trading: Performance of a Relative Value Arbitrage Rule](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=141615).